laxatzi/100-days-of-code/log.md

 **Today's Progress**:
 Created two more pages of the BS4 dashboard project.
 Read  thoroughly the article 'A successful Git branching model' by Vincent Driessen, to optimize my git workflow.

+###  Day 28: March 14 Thursday

+**Today's Progress**:
+Created 'Profile' and 'Settings' pages for the BS4 dashboard project.
+Started teaching myself CSS Flexbox with the Flexbox Froggy game.